Piëch Automotive: Reception

 The design of the new car concept was mainly evaluated positively.

 Klaus Schmidt for example, former sportscar developer of the BMW M GmbH, describes the design as unique.

 Production

-In September 2021 the company began testing the Piëch GT4 and the car was expected to go into production mid-2024.
-The production version is expected to do zero to 60 mph in under three seconds, and 0 to 124 mph clocks less than nine seconds.
-Piëch says it is working with Chinese company TGOOD on a proprietary charger that can refill 80% of the battery in five minutes In June 2024 the model was updated with a new look with production starting for 2028.
+In September 2021, the company began testing the Piëch GT4, with the car expected to go into production mid-2024.
+The production version was expected to do 0 to 60 mph in under three seconds, and 0 to 124 mph in less than nine seconds.
+Piëch says it is working with Chinese company TGOOD on a proprietary charger that can refill 80% of the battery in five minutes In June 2024, the model was updated with a new look, with production supposed to start for 2028.